 Online platforms will have to provide information on how the risk ratings for investment products were determined in an easily comprehensible manner.
 The SFC has also aligned the requirements to disclose remuneration information for the platforms with existing disclosure requirements in Hong Kong.

-Since the suitability requirement is triggered by a solicitation or recommendation, due to its very nature, robo advisory would need to adhere to the new guidelines.
+Since the suitability requirement is triggered by a solicitation or recommendation, due to its very nature, robo advisors would need to adhere to the new guidelines.
 Such platforms will also have to accurately describe services.

 ‘For example, where a robo-adviser provides goals-based advice such as planning for children’s education, it should not describe its services as providing comprehensive financial planning,’ the SFC said in the consultation conclusions published on its website.